 We have our first appointment at the fertility clinic this month and while we are very excited, we are scared.
 We are scared about costs, how much longer we must be patient, how much more my body is going to have to endure and ultimately the fear of it never happening.

 We endured 18 medicated cycles and 3 failed IUIs.
 After our last failed IUI, we took a break from treatments and began to truly think about our options ahead.
 We were told that IVF would likely be effective, but the cost of it deterred this teacher and police officer from pursuing it.
-Because Tennessee's insurance companies are not mandated to cover infertility costs, we were going to have to pay for IVF completely out-of-pocket, after already spending tens of thousands of dollars on treatments thus far.

-I could really go into detail but it will be so much more about the frustration regarding the ups and downs and the heartache at times.
-We know that we cannot give up and we must continue to walk this walk.
 That is why my heart is to be an advocate for women who are going through the same process, heartache and who cannot afford even the things that we have been able to afford this far by the grace of God.
 For the other women and the other couples that cannot afford any treatment, I want to be a help to those women in any way that I can...

 After one month of thyroid meds, I had my first confirmed OVULATORY cycle!
 We were over the moon!
 As I tell people about our story, they circle back to adoption.
 Usually the conversation goes like this, “So you’re trying to conceive but also trying to adopt?”
 Or, “Are you still going to adopt if you get pregnant?”
 To those of you that may be thinking this as well, we want you to know that adoption is NOT less than pregnancy.
 We absolutely will pursue both.
 It is our family!
 We pray that pregnancy is an option for us.